DEVSENSE/phptools-docs/docs/vscode/Debug/docker.md

 ### Xdebug

 The Xdebug configuration is almost identical to the usual setup.
-Please choose installation guide depending on the platform in your docker image:
+Please choose the installation guide depending on the platform in your docker image:
  - [Xdebug on Linux](xdebug-linux)
  - [Xdebug on Windows](xdebug-win)
  - [Xdebug on Mac](xdebug-win)